johnsogg/cs1300/README.md

 The purpose of this class is to give everybody involved the opportunity to learn how to program.
-This is _not_ a "weed out" class where we run you through the computer science gauntlet, causing sleep deprivation or mental anguish.
-(That comes later.)
+This is _not_ a "weed out" class where we run you through the computer science gauntlet, causing sleep deprivation or mental marathons.
+(No guarantees about subsequent courses, however.)

 No, the goal here is to give everybody the chance to learn how to program and decide if this is a profession/skill/avocation that they